 As part of this dedicated space, C.L.A.S.Swill present the ‘MATERIALS HUB’ showing swatches of the latest smart innovation materials, an initiative developed for this global fashion summit with the special support of its partners Bemberg™ and ROICA™ by Asahi Kasei, and TINTEX Textiles.
 These special supporters are leaders in their fields and leading the way in terms of manufacturing and processes for a circular economy.
 From the unique ROICA Eco-Smart™ family of sustainable stretch fibres, and Naturally Advanced fabrics from TINTEX Textiles to Bemberg™, a new generational fiber made from bio-utility material demonstrating new traceable and closed loop processes now possible; this materials hub is one not to miss.

-Two international industry names; Wolford and Napapjri will join the C.L.A.S.S space with selected garment pieces representative of the different ways to be ‘smart’.
+Four international industry names; Eileen Fisher, Wolford, Napapjri and Timberland joined the C.L.A.S.S space with selected garment pieces representative of four different ways to be ‘smart’.

 Wolford, renowned for its exceptional European Skinwear including legwear, lingerie and bodywear, is the world’s first and only company in apparel and textiles to hold two certificates stating that they are Cradle to Cradle Certified™ at GOLD Level.
 They have reached an ambitious corporate goal to be certified for both biological and the technical cycles.